 Assigning or Annotating Unassigned HOS

-1. Navigate to Compliance > Unassigned HOS to find all unassigned driving segments.
+- Navigate to Compliance > Unassigned HOS to view all unassigned driving segments.

-2. Here, you will see all unassigned segments organized by Vehicle.
-Select the vehicle's name and adjust the time frame to the desired date range.
-Here you will see all unassigned trips associated with the vehicle within the times you've selected.
+- The Unassigned HOS report organizes segments by Vehicle.
+Select the vehicle name and adjust the time frame to the desired date range.
+The report displays the details of the unassigned trips associated with the vehicle within the time range selected as well as the previous driver and next driver of each trip.

-3. Mark the checkbox to the left of each trip you want to assign or annotate.
-You can also select all segments shown with the Select All button.
+- Select the checkbox to the left of each trip you want to assign or annotate.
+To select all segments, check Select All.

 Unassigned Driving Alerts